kestra-io/kestra/README.md

 ## Contributing

 We love contributions, big or small.
-Check out [our guide](https://github.com/kestra-io/kestra/blob/develop/.github/CONTRIBUTING.md) on how to get started.
+Check out [our contributor guide](https://github.com/kestra-io/kestra/blob/develop/.github/CONTRIBUTING.md) for details on how to contribute to Kestra.

-See our [Plugin Developer Guide](https://kestra.io/docs/plugin-developer-guide/) for developing Kestra plugins.
+See our [Plugin Developer Guide](https://kestra.io/docs/plugin-developer-guide/) for details on developing and publishing Kestra plugins.

 ## License